MaxwellSam/Meteo_Forecast/README.md

 Research project in order to develope automatic meteo forecast data recovery for water flow prediction model.

-The purpose was to find meteorological forecasts in open data online for automatic recovery for temperature, precipitation and evapotransiration.
+The purpose was to find meteorological forecasts in open data online for automatic recovery of temperature, precipitation and evapotransiration.

 ## Project architecture